rajpurkar/mlx/source/_drafts/dialog-systems-overview.md

 # Paper 4
 Paper 4 of 4 is *[A Neural Conversational Model](https://arxiv.org/abs/1506.05869)* by Oriol Vinyals, and Quoc Le.

+This paper introduces a model that converses by predicting the next sentence given the previous sentences in a conversation.
 (coming soon...)